 Raffle Airdrop

 If a startup announces a fixed number of rewards but receives an overwhelming response, it may choose to implement a lottery mechanism to deliberate the winners selected at random, dubbed a raffle airdrop.
 This option can also be utilized as an add-on to any of the previous airdrop methods.
-Gaming platforms Revv, Wolf Game and Phantom Galaxies all recently gave out $500 worth of their native coins to 100 lucky winners.
+For example, Wolf Game offered $500 worth of its native token WOOL to 100 lucky winners in 2022.

 How Do Crypto Airdrops Work?

-Once a startup decides that an airdrop is the way to go, the first step toward making it happen is to launch a public campaign.
+The first step toward making a crypto airdrop happen is to launch a public campaign.
 Most commonly, widespread outreach is achieved across forums and social media platforms such as Discord and Twitter.
 Ideally, the news energizes commotion around a platform’s debut or a newly launched feature — as well as the size of the prize.

 Sometimes companies gather additional information, like an email address, at this stage — especially if the company hosting the airdrop is seeking to expand its contact list.